 - Sun protection.
 A hat with a brim (big floppy sunhat or baseball hat depending on your taste), sunscreen SPF 15 or higher, lip balm and sunglasses.

 - Underwear.
-Bring two pairs of whatever you wear and 1-2 sports bras or tanks (ladies).
+Bring two pairs of whatever you wear and 1-2 sports bras or tanks if you wear them.

 Cold Weather Gear